Mathematics (MATH)

 MATH 4393.
 Introduction to Finite Element Methods.

-This course introduces weak formulations of the partial differential equations and the finite element approximation of this weak form.
-Theory and computations are balanced.
-Topics include finite element methods for approximating solutions of partial differential equations and related properties.
-Emphasis topics are in civil engineering, applied mathematics, and related disciplines.
-Prerequisite: [MATH 3376 or MATH 3377] and MATH 3323 both with grades of "C" or better.
+This course introduces the weak formulation of partial differential equations and the finite element approximation of these formulations.
+Students study the mathematical foundations of finite element spaces, derive discrete models, and implement numerical methods for one‑, two‑, and three‑dimensional problems.
+Emphasis is placed on balancing theory with computation, including the development of simple finite element codes and the use of software for solving applied problems.
+Applications arise in civil engineering, applied mathematics, and related disciplines where finite element analysis supports modeling and simulation.
+Prerequisite: [MATH 3376 or MATH 3377] and MATH 3323 with grades of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.